freenas/freenas-docs/userguide/system.rst

 #ifdef freenas
-If this system has a mirrored boot device and one of the boot devices has a :guilabel:`Status` of *OFFLINE*, click the device to replace, then click its :guilabel:`Replace` button to rebuild the boot mirror.
+If the system has a mirrored boot device and one of the boot devices has an *OFFLINE* :guilabel:`Status`, click the device to replace, then click :guilabel:`Replace` to rebuild the boot mirror.
 #endif freenas
 #ifdef truenas
 If one of the boot devices has a :guilabel:`Status` of *OFFLINE*,